DDoS/Golite/doc/report.md

 Variable declarations simply allocate stack memory and save the pointer to it.

 Boolean, integer and float literals are converted to LLVM constant values.
-String literals are added to a constant pool, then a pointer to the constant is taken and is returned with the string length in a `goliteRtSlice`.
+String literals are added to a constant pool, then a pointer to the character array is taken and is returned with the string length in a `goliteRtSlice`.

 Identifiers are simply converted to a pointer to the variable's memory.

 Select expressions get a pointer to the field inside the struct.

-Index expressions are a bit more complicated: first we compute a pointer to the value and the index.
+Index expressions are a bit more complicated: first we compute a pointer to the value, and the index.
 Then we need to find the length of the data.
 For an array, we just use the type, since it is constant.
 For slices, we need to access the length field in the struct.
 Next we call the bounds checking function in the runtime.
 Finally we can get a pointer in the memory are the index.